syncfusion-content/flutter-docs/Flutter/pdf/working-with-flow-layout.md

 # Flow layout in Flutter PDF

-The Syncfusion Flutter PDF supports creating a PDF document with flow model by maintaining the position of previously drawn element.
+The Syncfusion<sup>&reg;</sup> Flutter PDF supports creating a PDF document with flow model by maintaining the position of previously drawn element.

 ## Flow model using PdfLayoutResult